-As part of her pro bono practice, Ms. Reineking assists with various pro bono litigation projects for the National Center for Law and Homelessness, the Legal Aid Society and Catholic Charities.
+As part of her pro bono practice, Ms. Reineking assists with various pro bono litigation projects for the National Center for Law and Homelessness, the Legal Aid Society, and Catholic Charities.
+She presently serves on Latham's Recruiting Committee.

 Prior to joining the firm, Ms. Reineking clerked for Judge Morton I. Greenberg of the Third Circuit Court of Appeals, and with the Chief Judge of the Southern District of Florida, Federico A. Moreno.